samblouir/quick_ssm/README.md

 pip install -e .
 ```

-*Note: Requires a compatible PyTorch installation and Triton (which typically requires an NVIDIA GPU and Linux).*
+*Note: Requires a very recent PyTorch version with CUDA and Triton 3.1+ (which typically requires an NVIDIA GPU)*

 ## Usage